zhangtreefish/Guess_A_Number/README.md

-# This is to test-run an app (Full Stack Nanodegree Project 4 Refresh),
+# This is to test-run an app (Full Stack Nanodegree Project 4 Refresh)
 copied from https://github.com/udacity/FSND-P4-Design-A-Game

 ## Set-Up Instructions: